 MauBank Ltd also firmly believes that sustainable growth can only be achieved in partnership with the community in which it operates.
-In its CSR calendar for the year 2015/2016, MauBank Ltd upheld its objective to be a socially responsible bank and maintained its focus on poverty alleviation, promotion of good health, and provision of educational facilities to needy students.
-It continued its support to its regular CSR partners like the SOS Children's Village, the Blood Donors' Association and needy students of University Technology of Mauritius through the MauBank Scholarship Scheme, and also financed the implementation of a few 'outdoor gyms', which will be set up and administered by the Ministry of Health and Quality of Life.
-This is in line with the bank's objective to promote and cultivate the habit of maintaining good health through regular physical exercise, and to render the facility accessible to a majority of Mauritians who do not have ready access to indoor gyms.
-These outdoor gyms will be set up in various regions across the island to reach a maximum number of people of all ages and from all walks of life.
+In its CSR calendar for the year 2016/2017, MauBank Ltd upheld its objective to be a socially responsible bank and maintained its focus on poverty alleviation, promotion of good health, and provision of educational facilities to needy students.
+It continued its support to its regular CSR partners like the SOS Children's Village, the Blood Donors' Association and needy students of University Technology of Mauritius through the MauBank Scholarship Scheme, and also financed the implementation of a few 'outdoor gyms' for the public.

-Furthermore, to live up to its CSR motto which is 'Banking with a Heart', MauBank also extended its financial support to some other local NGOs which are sparing no effort in fighting against social distresses affecting children, the elderly and even animals, such NGOs being Association of Disability of Service Providers, Association Oeuvre Hospitaliere Saint Jean de Dieu and Paws Mauritius.
-To serve the population in Rodrigues, MauBank Ltd's opened its first branch in Port Mathurin in June 2016 and in this spirit, the bank, for the first time, extended its CSR support to an NGO in Rodrigues, namely Trevor Huddleston Association for the Disabled, which assists disabled and needy children in Rodrigues.
+Furthermore, MauBank extended its financial support to some other local NGOs which are implementing projects for the welfare of children, the elderly and even animal such as Association of Disability of Service Providers, Association Oeuvre Hospitaliere Saint Jean de Dieu and Paws Mauritius.
+Since June 2016, MauBank has opened its first branch in Port Mathurin.
+Since then, it has extended its CSR support to the Trevor Huddleston Association for the disabled.